roboseb/inventory-application/README.md

     Fuck, so in the zone today.
 Got a bunch of stuff working, and hopefully it will not take all day tomorrow to quickly finalize the home page and add a little mobile support.

+September 15th, 2022

+    Alright, last day, I promise.
+Just need to finish up the home page and add some better mobile support.
+Basically all styling.

+    Homepage is done, and the scrolling cruddies look pretty cool.
+Kinda wanted them to scroll linearly, but I think I would've had to build it with transform for that to work, which I obviously don't have time for.
+Not when I still have to get the bitch working for mobile.

+    A lot of the mobile transition was actually pretty easy.
+However, getting the fucking scrolly boys on the homepage to even sort of work was a nightmare.
+Other than that, just need to push this bitch and do the final touches before deploying, then I can finally go on yet again.

 ---To-Do---